-Total Knee Replacement was first performed in the year 1968 and it remains one of the most important orthopaedic surgical advances of this century.
-Recent innovations in implant materials and advances in surgical techniques have made this surgery very successful and popular.
-Close to 40,000 Total Knee Replacement surgeries are done annually in India and this number keeps on increasing every year.
+Total Knee Replacement was first performed in the year 1968, and it remains one of the most important orthopaedic surgical advances of this century.
+Recent innovations in implant materials and advances in surgical techniques have made Total Knee Replacement Surgery a popular orthopaedic surgery across the globe.

 Each type of Artificial Knee Joint is essentially made up of three parts:

 The Tibial component consists of two parts: a metal tray that is attached directly to the bone, and a plastic spacer that provides the slick surface.

 The Tibial component (bottom portion) which consists of tibial base plate and tibial insert replace the worn out cartilage of the tibia (Leg Bone).

 The Femoral component (top portion) replaces the worn out cartilage of the Femur (Thigh Bone).

 The Femoral components are made up of metal.

 The Patella Component (Kneecap portion) replaces the worn out cartilage of the Patella.

 The Patellar components are made up of plastic.